top of page

 Meet the Spring Mountain District AVA: High Elevation Beauty

-Napa Valley is a tale of two growing locations, and it's natural dramatic contrast: the Vaca and Mayacamas Mountains that frame the region and the valley floor nestled between them.
+Napa Valley is a tale of two growing locations.
+It features a natural dramatic contrast: the Vaca and Mayacamas Mountains that frame the region and the valley floor nestled between them.

-While both produce outstanding fruit, the mountain vineyards above the fog line have a character all their own, shaped by elevation, temperature, sun, wind, soil, and sheer exposure to the elements.
+While both areas produce outstanding fruit, the mountain vineyards above the fog line have a character all their own.
+They are shaped by elevation, temperature, sun, wind, soil, and sheer exposure to the elements.

 Elevated Growing Conditions: Sunlight, Fog, and Airflow

 One of Napa’s most influential climatic features is its daily marine fog, drawn inland from San Pablo Bay.
-This fog settles low in the early morning and retreats as the sun climbs, essentially acting like a natural blanket for the valley.
+This fog settles low in the early morning and retreats as the sun climbs.
+Essentially, it acts like a natural blanket for the valley.
 In the summertime, it keeps the mountain vineyards cool, while in the wintertime, it warms them.

-Lower diurnal temperature ranges extend the growing season and allow flavors, tannins, and acids to develop differently.
+• Lower diurnal temperature ranges extend the growing season, allowing flavors, tannins, and acids to develop differently.

 Tannin and Flavor: Small Berries, Big Structure